njustesen/botbowl/docs/bots-ii.md

 Deciding where to make a blitz action requires a lot of planning.
 Each player can move to and block any opponent player in range from several different angles.
 We will prioritize a good amount of time for this decision by checking many of these options.
-We will, however, ignore potential blitzing players that do not have the Block skill.
-Each avaible blitz move is rated using the following summation: ```score = p_self_up + p_opp + p_fumble_opp - p_fumble_self```, which is the probability of staying upright plus the probability of knocking down the opponent plus the probability of causing the opponent to fumble minus the probability of loosing the ball possession.
-We will execute the highest scoring blitz if it has a score of 1.25 or higher, e.g. 0.92 + 0.44 + 0.0 - 0.08 = 1.28, which is a pretty good blitz to take.
+We will, however, ignore potential blitzing players that do not have the __Block__ skill.
+Each available blitz move is rated using the following summation: ```score = p_self_up + p_opp + p_fumble_opp - p_fumble_self```, which is the probability of staying upright plus the probability of knocking down the opponent plus the probability of causing the opponent to fumble minus the probability of loosing the ball possession.
+We will execute the highest scoring blitz if it has a score of 1.25 or higher, e.g. 0.92 + 0.44 + 0.0 - 0.08 = 1.28, which is a reasonably good blitz to take.

 ```python
 if game.is_blitz_available():